 - 2 ¼ teaspoons (7 grams or 1 packet) Instant yeast – I use Red Star

 - 1 cup very warm water (115 degrees F)

 - 3 1/2 cups (489 grams) all-purpose flour, divided

 - 1 egg, beaten

 - 1 tablespoon milk

 - Sesame seeds to sprinkle on top of buns

 - Place yeast into a large bowl of a stand mixer; whisk in warm water and ½ teaspoon sugar.
 Cover and let stand until mixture is foamy (5-10 minutes)

-- With paddle attachment, mix flour, egg, melted butter, remaining sugar and salt into yeast mixture (just until combined).
+- With paddle attachment, mix 3 cups of the flour, egg, melted butter, remaining sugar and salt into yeast mixture (just until combined).